A projection based approach for interactive fixed effects panel data models: Abstract

 \section{Abstract}

-This paper presents a new approach for the estimation and inference of the regression parameters in a panel data model with interactive fixed effects.
-It relies on the assumption that the factor loadings can be expressed as an unknown smooth function of the time average of covariates plus an idiosyncratic error term.
-Compared to existing approaches, our estimator has a simple partial least squares form and does neither require iterative procedures nor the previous estimation of factors.
-We derive its asymptotic properties by finding out that the limiting distribution has a discontinuity, depending on the explanatory power of our basis functions which is expressed by the variance of the error of the factor loadings.
-As a result, the usual ``plug-in" methods based on estimates of the asymptotic covariance are only valid pointwise and may produce either over- or under-coverage probabilities.
-We show that uniformly valid inference can be achieved by using the cross-sectional bootstrap.
-A Monte Carlo study indicates good performance in terms of mean squared error.
-We apply our methodology to analyze the determinants of growth rates in OECD countries.
+This paper introduces a straightforward sieve-based approach for estimating and conducting inference on regression parameters in panel data models with interactive fixed effects.
+The method's key assumption is that factor loadings can be decomposed into an unknown smooth function of individual characteristics plus an idiosyncratic error term.
+Our estimator offers advantages over existing approaches by taking a simple partial least squares form, eliminating the need for iterative procedures or preliminary factor estimation.
+In deriving the asymptotic properties, we discover that the limiting distribution exhibits a discontinuity that depends on how well our basis functions explain the factor loadings, as measured by the variance of the error factor loadings.
+This finding reveals that conventional ``plug-in'' methods using the estimated asymptotic covariance can produce excessively conservative coverage probabilities.
+We demonstrate that uniformly valid non-conservative inference can be achieved through the cross-sectional bootstrap method.
+Monte Carlo simulations confirm the estimator's strong performance in terms of mean squared error and good coverage results for the bootstrap procedure.
+We demonstrate the practical relevance of our methodology by analyzing growth rate determinants across OECD countries.